View restores in ADBM

 A data restore type.
 Possible values:

-• Self-restore — a standard data restore operation that is launched via the Restore action;
+• Self-restore — a standard data restore operation that is launched via the Common restore action;

-• Copy — a data restore operation that is launched during copying data between two clusters as a part of Disaster recovery.
+• Copy — a data restore operation that is launched during copying data between two clusters as a part of Disaster recovery with the Copy type (cold standby).

 In the column headers of the table with a list of restore operations, there are filters that you can use to select specific data.
 To open a filter, click the openside dark openside light icon.
 For those columns where the set of possible values is limited (e.g. Status), you can select a value from the drop-down list.
 For some columns (e.g. Restore point), the search value should be entered.
 For columns that show date and time (e.g. Start time), the time range can be selected from the calendar.